 Many languages use format string to control how output is generated or input acquired.
 If the contents of the format string can be influenced by external data, there is an opportunity for an attacker to gain access to what was intended to be private data, to execute arbitrary code, or to cause resource exhaustion or buffer overrun.
 Even without an attacker, mistakes in format strings may cause serious program errors.

-Cross reference
+Related coding guidelines

-CWE[8]: 134.
+CWE [7]: 134.
 Uncontrolled Format String